vtneil/data_sci_viz/README.md

 3. ✅ Publication count by institution (Can filter by research category, year and country)
 4. ✅ Publication count by year (Can filter by research category and country)
 5. ✅ Number of collaborations over time (Can filter by research category and country)
-6. ✍️ Author Participation by country
+6. ✅ Citation distribution
-7. ✍️ Author Leaderboard
+7. ✅ Author Publications Distribution